Limited Time Only: Every monthly donation to Syria & Türkiye doubled.

 UNICEF is on the ground, providing urgent assistance to families impacted by the devastating earthquake and 12 years of war.

-UNICEF has been on the ground in Syria for more than 50 years and Türkiye for more than 70 years.
-We are there for children before, during and after emergencies, ready to deliver urgent help where it is needed most.
-During this devastating time, we are working around the clock to protect the health and welfare of children.
+UNICEF has been in Syria for over 50 years and in Türkiye for over 70 years.
+We are there for children before, during, and after emergencies, ready to deliver urgent help where it is needed most.

 $1